Biomechanical and Ergonomic Solutions in Kayak Design – Kayaking With No Back Pain

 Freedom to Choose = Less Fatigue = Enhanced Comfort = More Fun + Healthier Paddling and Fishing

-Only the W kayak solution departs radically from the L position and offers a new, comprehensive and effective approach to all ergonomic and biomechanical issues in paddling and paddle fishing.
+Only the Wavewalk kayak solution departs radically from the L position and offers a new, comprehensive and effective approach to all ergonomic and biomechanical issues in paddling and paddle fishing.

-The new, patented W Kayak re-distributes buoyancy from the boat’s longitudinal axis all the way to its two sides, and thus offers maximal support to the user’s balancing, control, steering, propulsion and fishing efforts.
+Wavewalk’s patented kayaks redistribute buoyancy from the boat’s longitudinal axis all the way to its two sides, and thus offers maximal support to the user’s balancing, control, steering, propulsion and fishing efforts.

-The central part of the W Kayak, its ‘backbone’, which joins the two hulls, is shaped like a long, 14″ high saddle.
+The central part of the Wavewalk Kayak, its ‘backbone’, which joins the two hulls, is shaped like a long, 15″ high saddle.

-W kayakers can move back and forth along the saddle, according to their need (e.g. tandem, surfing, paddling in strong wind, launching, etc.).
-They can also switch anytime between numerous ergonomic positions, as shown below:
+Wavewalk kayakers can move back and forth along the saddle, according to their need (e.g. tandem, surfing, paddling in strong wind, launching, etc.).
+They can also switch anytime between several ergonomic positions

 The Natural Position

-Riding is the most stable, comfortable and powerful paddling position, and it offers best control over your boat and the most leverage on
+Riding is the most stable, comfortable and powerful paddling and driving position, and it offers best control over your boat and the most leverage on your paddle.

 In the Riding position your thighs, legs and feet are positioned directly below your body and take active part in all your efforts: Balancing, Control and Paddling.